What is it?

 - demonstrate their understanding of a given topic

-Blogs can also be used by research project teams to keep a journal of project developments, or by students on placement to record their activities and development.
+Blogs can also be used by project teams to keep a journal of project developments, or by students on placement to record their activities and development.

 Moodle also includes a blogging tool across the whole site.
 It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages (by configuring the Course Toolkit).
 You can choose for blog posts to be visible by anyone who has access to Moodle or only to yourself (and administrators).